 It’s easy to overanalyze a slow-moving listing.
 Is it the photography?
 The ad copy?
 The price?
 Your skills as a luxury real estate agent?

 Whether you’ve closed one luxury home contract or fifty, you may still run into a listing that just won’t budge.
-However, the luxury home market is changing, and your luxury home marketing strategy must change along with it.
+However, the luxury home market is changing, and your real estate marketing plan must change along with it.

 Exchange opportunities with other agents (including your competitors)

-It may seem counterintuitive to include your competitors in your luxury home marketing strategy, but doing so can open you up to opportunities that you didn’t otherwise know existed.
+It may seem counterintuitive to include your competitors in your real estate marketing plan and strategy, but doing so can open you up to opportunities that you didn’t otherwise know existed.

-Creating a small network of local agents who you can negotiate with when times are slow can be the missing piece to your luxury home marketing strategy, especially if you’re in a small market.
+Creating a small network of local agents who you can negotiate with when times are slow can be the missing piece to yourreal estate marketing plan, especially if you’re in a small market.
 Having a weekly or bi-weekly meeting, phone call, or online group chat to discuss clients and properties can lead to exchanges of business that you wouldn’t necessarily have access to without that local agent network.

 For example, you may have a listing that won’t sell, but another agent might have a client looking to buy at exactly the price at which you can reasonably reduce it to, or someone who may take a lease option.
 At the very least, you may pick up new luxury home marketing strategies from other agents.